 You can then collect and automatically install the certificate onto an IIS 6.0 web server.

-Or generate keys and Certificate Signing Request manually:
+Generating Keys and Certificate Signing Request Manually

 - Select Administrative Tools